iam31416/Statistics_exercises/README.md

 5. Random Variables
 6. Statistical Inference

-## 📁 Structure
+## Structure

-Each unit includes:
+Each unit contains:
-- statements/ – exercise sheets (PDF)
+- statements/  (PDF exercise sheets)
-- R/ – R skeleton scripts to be completed by students
+- R/           (R skeleton scripts to be completed)

-⚠️ Solutions are not provided in this repository.
+Solutions are not included in this repository.